osekai/standard_deviated_pp_calculator/README.md

 # Standard Deviated PP Calculator
-this is to calculate pp using the standard deviated pp system.
+This programm is used to calculate your PP using standard deviation.

-written by Remyria
+Written by Remyria